deryayigit/ceng-foundations/network-security/port_scan_os/README.md

-Port and Service Scanner with OS Detection
+##Port and Service Scanner with OS Detection

+##1.
+Basic Information
+###1.1 Problem Definition and Purpose

-This project is a C++ application capable of estimating the operating system of a remote machine based on its IP address, scanning both TCP and UDP ports, identifying the services running on them, and recording all results with timestamps.
-It is built directly on top of the Winsock API in Windows and is designed as a practical exercise in low-level network programming rather than a theoretical study.
+This project is a C++ application designed to identify the characteristics of a remote machine through its IP address.
+It performs TCP and UDP port scanning, retrieves available service banners, and attempts to estimate the operating system using the information it gathers.
+All collected data is printed both to the console and to a time-stamped log file, allowing the results to be reviewed at any time.

-1. Purpose and Scope

-The application begins by resolving the target IP or domain name, then attempts connections across selected TCP and UDP ports.
-Whenever possible, it retrieves service banners and uses this information to infer the remote system’s OS.
-All findings are printed to the console and simultaneously written to a log file.
-The overall goal is to understand the mechanics behind port scanning, banner grabbing, parallel scanning, and basic OS fingerprinting—concepts that form the foundation of many security tools.

-The project is organized into several functional components: an input and resolution unit, TCP and UDP scanning routines, banner analysis, OS estimation, a logging system, and a multithreaded execution structure that allows scans to run in parallel.
-This design keeps the workflow efficient even when scanning larger port ranges.
+The program follows a clear workflow: it takes the target address as input, resolves it, probes a range of ports, analyzes any banner information returned by services, and uses this data for OS estimation.
+Its goal is to demonstrate how low-level network scanning, banner analysis, and basic fingerprinting techniques operate in practice rather than theory.

+###1.2 Project Sections

+The project is structured around several functional stages.
+The input unit receives the IP or domain name and resolves it.
+The TCP scanning phase attempts direct connections and retrieves any service banners available.
+The UDP scanning phase sends lightweight probe packets and evaluates responses when possible.
+Banner analysis interprets returned data, and the OS detection step uses these clues to form an estimate of the remote system.
+All results are saved to a file named sonuclar_windows.txt, and parallel execution is achieved through thread usage.

-2. Technologies and Environment
+###1.3 Technologies and Tools

-The program is written in C++ and uses the Winsock API on Windows.
-Visual Studio is recommended as the development environment.
-Although the tool runs on Windows, it can scan targets on any operating system, including Linux machines set up via virtual environments.
+The application is written in C++ and developed using Microsoft Visual Studio on Windows.
+It relies on the Winsock API for all network operations.

+###1.4 Hardware Requirements

-To run the application comfortably, a modern x86-64 processor, at least 8 GB RAM, and a few gigabytes of free storage are sufficient.
-The project was primarily developed and tested on Windows 10/11.
+The program runs comfortably on a modern x86_64 processor with at least 8 GB of RAM and several gigabytes of free storage.
+Although developed and tested on Windows 10/11, it can scan machines running any operating system.

+##2.
+Technical Requirements
-3. Algorithm Overview
+###2.1 Project Algorithm

-The program starts by resolving the provided host name or IP.
-It then attempts TCP connections to selected ports and, when available, retrieves banner information returned by the remote service.
-These banners form the basis of the OS estimation process.
-On the UDP side, the tool sends lightweight probe packets and determines port status based on the responses received—or the lack thereof.
+The algorithm begins by receiving and resolving the target address.
+It then proceeds to probe specified TCP ports and extract any banner information returned by the remote services.
+These banners are analyzed to help estimate the operating system.
+TCP and UDP scans run simultaneously using multiple threads, and all output is written to both the screen and the log file along the way.

-All scanning operations happen concurrently through multiple threads, improving performance significantly.
-The results are displayed in the terminal and saved to a file named sonuclar_windows.txt with accurate timestamps to preserve the traceability of each step.

-4. Why This Project Matters

-This tool serves as a compact, hands-on introduction to how real-world scanners—such as Nmap—operate under the hood.
-Features like banner grabbing, concurrent TCP/UDP scanning, and OS inference reflect concepts widely used in penetration testing, network auditing, and cybersecurity research.
-Understanding these mechanisms strengthens one’s grasp of low-level socket communication and network behavior.

-5. Example Output

-Below is a sample output from scanning portquiz.net:
+###2.2 Critical Components

+Winsock initialization (WSAStartup) forms the foundation of all network interactions in the program.
+Banner retrieval is essential for OS estimation, as it provides the raw textual clues needed for analysis.
+Multi-threaded scanning significantly reduces total execution time by allowing multiple ports to be processed concurrently.

+##3.
+Overview

+This project serves as a focused demonstration of the fundamental techniques used in widely known tools such as Nmap.
+By combining TCP and UDP scanning, banner retrieval, OS estimation, and parallel execution, it presents a compact but realistic example of how network-scanning utilities function internally.

+Output: Scanning portquiz.net
 <img width="562" height="494" alt="image" src="https://github.com/user-attachments/assets/2c633a93-c4b3-4e34-bf53-7d18f08e14b5" />